delta750/coreui/src/cui/docs/src/components/tutorial.md

 }));
 ```
+The reason developers are being asked to do this is to help prevent additional called

 You might have noticed that a special prefix (`css!`) is added in front of the new dependancy.
 This is because requireJS by default does not support loading of anything other than Javascript files.
 But when you use Core UI we have baked in all the additional functionality needed to lazy load stylesheet (`css!`), JSON dataset (`json!`) and text (`text!`) based contents like Handlebars templates.
 You might have also notices, that although we added a an additional dependancy to the definition the `factory` function still only hase the `$` in the function argument.
 This is because script styles provide no useable return to the function, so it is safe to omit the argument.